 A. 65 lpi: Coarse screen typically used to print newsletters and grocery coupons B. 85 lpi: Average screen typically used to print newspapers C. 133 lpi: High-quality screen typically used to print four-color magazines D. 177 lpi: Very fine screen typically used for annual reports and images in art books

-Select the Hand tool or Zoom tool, and click Print Size in the options bar.
+You can do either of the following to view the print size onscreen - either go to View > Print Size.
+Or, select the Hand tool or Zoom tool and click Print Size in the options bar.

 A. Downsampled B. Original C. Resampled up (selected pixels displayed for each set of images)

 Keep in mind that resampling can result in poorer image quality.
 For example, when you resample an image to larger pixel dimensions, the image loses some detail and sharpness.
 Applying the Unsharp Mask filter to a resampled image can help refocus the image details.

 You can avoid the need for resampling by scanning or creating the image at a sufficiently high resolution.
 If you want to preview the effects of changing pixel dimensions onscreen or to print proofs at different resolutions, resample a duplicate of your file.

 Photoshop resamples images using an interpolation method to assign color values to any new pixels based on the color values of existing pixels.
 You can choose your method in the Image Size dialog box.

 You can specify a default interpolation method to use whenever Photoshop resamples image data.
 Choose Edit > Preferences > General (Windows) or Photoshop > Preferences > General (MacOS), and then choose a method from the Image Interpolation Methods menu.